 Teaching & Learning

-The course content is focused on specific software applications vital to games production which is enhanced by student focused investigation into industry specialisms.
-This enables you to develop an understanding of the core areas of games industry production including product development, project management and manufacturing alongside personal investigation of key digital technologies such as games engines, 3D software and animation hardware.
+The course content is focused on specific software applications vital to games production and is enhanced by student focused investigation into industry specialisms.
+This enables you to develop an understanding of the core areas of games industry production, including product development, project management and manufacturing, alongside personal investigation of key digital technologies such as games engines, 3D software and animation hardware.

 What you’ll study on our games top up degree